Weatherford, Oklahoma: Geography

+Climate

 History

-Situated on land made available to homesteaders as part of the Cheyenne-Arapaho Opening on April 19, 1892, Weatherford was incorporated on August 3, 1898, on a townsite location chosen by banking and civic leader Beeks Erick.
+Situated on land made available to homesteaders as part of the Cheyenne-Arapaho Roundup and Removal on April 19, 1892, Weatherford was incorporated on August 3, 1898, on a townsite location chosen by banking and civic leader Beeks Erick.
 By 1900, the town's population was 1,017.
 The town's original post office was located approximately two miles north of town, on William John and Lorinda Powell Weatherford's homestead.
 Lorinda Weatherford served as its postmaster and namesake.
 In its early years, farming and ranching provided the major economic base, with corn, cotton, and maize the major crops.
 Additionally, a brick plant, a cement plant, and a broom factory provided jobs as well as supplies for early residents.